-Oak Hill Capital Management’s recently completed acquisition of USOSM valued the Irving, Texas-based business between $700 million and $750 million, according to sources familiar with the deal terms.
+Oak Hill Capital’s recently completed acquisition of USOSM valued the Irving, Texas-based business between $700 million and $750 million, according to sources familiar with the deal terms.

 Commanding a $700 million-plus valuation, the deal translates to a little south of 15x the company’s estimated 2021 EBITDA of about $50 million, the people familiar said.

 The deal concluded a Moelis-run sale process that sources characterized as highly competitive.
 Oak Hill’s investment provides an exit for investors including Sterling Partners-spinout RiverGlade Partners.

 USOSM’s management team, led by CEO Rick Hall, will continue to lead the company and retain an ownership interest, as will the group’s oral surgeon partners.

 Oral surgery is compelling for a variety of reasons.
 “This area of oral surgery is red hot,” one source told PE Hub when USOSM was preparing for a sale earlier this year.
 “There’s a lot of folks looking [at the space].”

 The addressable oral surgery market totals about $13 billion, and that market is growing some 4 percent to 7 percent a year, another source said.
 “The specialty has some relatively unique fundamental drivers – both protection around the foundation and risk side as well as growth opportunities.”